 - Also, rabbits have the habit to gnaw on everything they find.
 And, you can keep rabbits happy by letting them play and explore your house.
-In order to keep them happy along with keeping your belonging safe, you should make your house bunny proof.
+In order to keep them happy along with keeping your belongings safe, you should make your house bunny-proof.
 Cover all your wires or pipes with plastic sleeves or flex tubing.
 Lifting them to 3 to 4 feet out of reach of your bunny is also a good idea.

 The good thing about bunnies is that they have natural instinct to poop and pee in one area.
-You can set a medium sized litter box or storage bin near their food and water.
-Cover the litter box with litter like newspaper shredding that is safe for your rabbit.
-And then put some good quality hay on it.
+You can set a medium-sized litter box or storage bin near their food and water.
+Cover the litter box with litter-like newspaper shredding that is safe for your rabbit care.
+And then put some good-quality hay on it.

 Bunny has a habit to eat hay and defecate at the same time.
 This will help them build a good litter box habit.